asyncapi/parser-api/README.md

 # parser-api
 Global API definition for all AsyncAPI Parser implementations.

-Starting from **Parser API v2**, the API follows an Intent-driven design approach, based on user intents rather than technical mechanics.
+The API follows an Intent-driven design approach, based on user intents rather than technical mechanics.

 An **Intent** represents a user intention of performing an action that solves a clear use case.